-Nearly all major banks in the Nordic countries got into difficulties and made huge losses, with average loss provisions (expressed as percentage of lending) in the period 1982-1993 ranging from 2.1 (in Denmark) to 1.5 per cent (in Finland and Norway) of bank lending.
-In the sub-period 1990-1993 loss provisions were 2.9 per cent for Denmark, 3.4 per cent for Finland, 2.7 per cent for Norway, and 4.8 per cent in Sweden.
+As a first glimpse of the three crises we can note that nearly all major banks in the Nordic countries - including Danish banks - got into difficulties and made major losses.
+Average loss provisions expressed as percentage of lending in the period 1982-1993 ranged from 2.1 in Denmark to 1.5% in Finland and Norway of bank lending.
+In the sub-period 1990-1993 loss provisions were 2.9% for Denmark, 3.4% for Finland, 2.7% for Norway, and 4.8% in Sweden.
+The data is from Møller and Nielsen (1995).
 All of the Nordic countries had to provide public support to their banking systems.
 In Denmark this support was small whereas in Norway, Sweden and Finland public support was quite significant with increasing importance in the indicated order of countries.
-The financial crises in Finland, Norway and Sweden became systemic, whereas Denmark avoided a systemic crisis.
-Thus, I will not cover the Danish case in any detail.
+The financial